 If you cough up a lot of blood

-This is an emergency.
-Especially if the bleeding does not stop and you are losing a lot of blood.
+This is an emergency - especially if the bleeding does not stop and you are losing a lot of blood.
 You should call an ambulance urgently.
-However, this situation is uncommon.
+However, this situation is very uncommon.

 If you cough up a small amount of blood

 Other symptoms may occur at the same time as coughing up blood.
-For example, cough, chest pain, breathlessness, fever, feeling unwell, wheeze or other lung symptoms.
+For example, cough, chest pain, breathlessness, a high temperature (fever), feeling unwell, wheeze or other lung symptoms.
 The presence and type of other symptoms may help to point to a cause of the bleeding.
 Sometimes there are no other symptoms at first.

 Understanding the airways and the lungs